phinjensen/phinjensen.com/content/projects.md

 BYU has a page[^1] that allows you to view the schedule for each classroom in each building on campus, which is theoretically useful but in practice very difficult to work with if what you're looking for is, for example, _any empty classroom on a Tuesday at 10:30_.
 To do so, you would have to select a building, click to open a window to get a list of rooms, and then go through that list one by one until you find a room that fits your needs.

-This tool makes the process of finding a room much easier.
+This tool makes finding a room much easier.
 Select a building (or all buildings), day(s) of the week, and a time range, and it will find all of the rooms in that building or on campus that aren't scheduled during that time.

-It's a Python+Flask app using PostgreSQL for the database.
-The scraper uses BeautifulSoup4, and psycopg2, while the application itself uses [Peewee](https://docs.peewee-orm.com/en/latest/) for an ORM.
-I had forgotten about that completely until I wrote this summary, so I can't remember whether I even liked it much.
+It's a Python+Flask app using PostgreSQL for the database and [Peewee](https://docs.peewee-orm.com/en/latest/) for database access.
+The scraper uses BeautifulSoup4 and psycopg2.

 This used to be hosted at https://byu-tools.fly.dev/ though I haven't kept it running since I graduated.